Close Menu

 Image- hyperjar. com

-The amazing thing about HyperJar is it is free to use.
+The amazing thing about HyperJar is that it is free to use.
 This child’s accounts lack some of the functionality and flexibility compared to other accounts mentioned above.

 Parents can set up a teen account for children between the ages of 6 to 17.
 You can link your children’s Hyperjar bank account with your Hyperjar account.

-However, this bank account does not work like a normal banking account where there is one pot of money.
-Instead, you can keep your money in small pots. later, you can let your kids access these pots with their cards.
+However, this bank account does not work like a normal banking account, where there is one pot of money.
+Instead, you can keep your money in small pots.
+Later, you can let your kids access these pots with their cards.

-For example, you can set up a pocket money jar where you pay an amount each week or month. then you can set up pots for treats, entertainment, or more.
+For example, you can set up a pocket money jar where you pay an amount each week or month.
+Then you can set up pots for treats, entertainment, or more.

 9. Barclays Barclay Plus: (11-15)